tkubica12/azure-hub-and-spoke-blueprint/README.md

 ![](images/09.png)

 Note we plan to lock resources in this resource group so no one including subscription owner can modify those.
-Nevertheless should networking team need to do some temporary manual change, they can unassign blueprint to test things out.
-Therefore we will add networking team (Security Group in AAD) as Network Contributor (but note they are still not able to make changes as resource is locked).
+We will add networkTeam (Security Group in AAD) as Network Contributor, but this is not giving them rights to modify resources because we plan to use lock (Deny Assignment).
+Note when assigning Blueprint via GUI you cannot specify exception for networking team, but later we will use PowerShell to achieve that.

 ![](images/10.png)